 Introducing Guest Blogger Neil Richards

-Neil has a B.A. in History from George Washington University.
-He received a JD and M.A. in History from the University of Virginia.
+Neil graduated summa cum laude with a B.A. in History with Special Honors from George Washington University in 1994, where he was also elected to Phi Beta Kappa.
+Richards then attended the University of Virginia, where he received both a J.D. and an M.A. in History in 1997.
 While in law school, he served as Executive Editor of the Virginia Law Review, was elected to the Order of the Coif, and was a recipient, among other awards, of the Slaughter Honor Prize and the Davis Prize in Constitutional Law.

 Following law school, Neil clerked for Judge Paul V. Niemeyer on the United States Court of Appeals for the Fourth Circuit, and then for Chief Justice William H. Rehnquist.
-After his clerkships, Neil was the inaugural Hugo Black Faculty Fellow at the University of Alabama School of Law, where he taught courses on property and the First Amendment.
-He then practiced law for several years Washington, D.C. at Wilmer, Cutler, and Pickering, in that firm’s appellate litigation and electronic commerce practices.
+Neil’s tenure with Chief Justice Rehnquist coincided with the Impeachment Trial of President Clinton.
+He also practiced law for several years with Wilmer, Cutler, and Pickering in Washington.

-* Privacy’s Other Path: Recovering the Law of Confidentiality, 96 Georgetown Law Journal (forthcoming fall 2007) (with Daniel J. Solove)
+* Privacy’s Other Path: Recovering the Law of Confidentiality, 96 Georgetown Law Journal 123 (2007) (with Daniel J. Solove)